Medical Marijuana Accessibility: Where is it?

 The Struggle is Real

-All this is well and good, except I still can’t use a pen or so pipe or six foot bong.
+All this is well and good, except I still can’t use a pen, pipe, or 6-foot bong.
 Anyone with dexterity issues knows what I’m talking about.
 So why is there no handicap usable vaping or smoking gear on the market today?